Nutritional Therapy and the Menopause | Warrington, Cheshire clinic specialising in nutritional & diet advice to help manage the female menopause

 Watch Angela talking about nutritional therapy and see a demonstration on our special video, created by Microfold.

-As part of your nutritional consultation, why not include a test on our Bioelectrical Impedance Measurement machine to help investigate further the possible cause of your health problems?
+As part of your nutritional consultation, why not include a test with my Bioelectrical Impedance Measurement (BIM) machine to help investigate further the possible cause of your health problems?
 There is a small additional cost for this, but the results of the test will give a much greater insight into where the imbalances are in your body.

 Angela Bailey, BA, DipRSA, DipION